-Best air beds - the best air mattresses for happy campers and sleepovers

-Best air beds – the best air mattresses for comfy camping and snug sleepovers
+Best air beds – 6 comfortable air mattresses that are worth the investment

-The best air mattresses to accommodate guests or make camping more comfortable

-You might be quick to dismiss air beds as being synonymous with a terrible night’s sleep.
-However, we’re here to tell you that there are some innovative air beds available that offer true comfort.
-Air beds are also super portable and storable.
-Most fold down into a compact size that can be easily stashed under a bed or in the attic or car boot.
+Searching for the best air bed?
+You’ve come to the right place: you might be quick to dismiss air beds as being synonymous with a terrible night’s sleep, however, we’re here to tell you that there are some innovative air beds available that offer true comfort.
+We’ve rounded up our top favourites, with everything from an air bed for toddlers to a luxury option for you to consider.
+The best part?
+Air beds are portable and storable – just fold them down, ready for next use.

-Finding the right air bed for you depends on how you are planning to use it.
-If the in-laws or older relatives are coming to stay, you will want something sturdy, and the bigger the better.
-Many air mattresses offer a raised height, similar to a regular bed.
-Guests will find these much more supportive and easier to climb in and out of.
+Why buy an air bed?
+Air beds are undeniably great when it comes to sleeping extra guests – and if your lovely new sofa is not an option.
+You’ll get good use out of an air bed around the festive season, or when the kids have sleepovers.
+Failing that, if the in-laws or older relatives are coming to stay, you will want to be able to offer a sturdy – and comfortable – sleeping solution.
+You can also take air beds with you on staycations, camping or to a family members’ house.
+Versatile?
+We think so.

-However, if you’re a serious camper your air mattress criteria will differ.
-You will want something that is easy to carry, light and quick to inflate without the need of a power source.
-For kids’ sleepovers you could probably make do with a basic single air mattress or mat.
-To avoid any faffing around with extra bedding, look for air beds that come with pillows built in, or even sleeping bags.
+Depending on what you’ll be using your new air bed for, we have got something for everyone.
+If you’re a serious camper your air mattress criteria will differ seeing as you will want something that is easy to carry, light and quick to inflate without the need for a power source.
+For kids sleepovers, you could probably make do with a basic single air mattress or mat.
+For use by adults and indoors, you’ll want to opt for something self-inflatable and super comfortable so as to avoid any sore backs in the morning.
+Look out for air beds that come with extra bedding, pillows built-in, or even sleeping bags.

-In the market for a new blender, vacuum cleaner or other home gadget?
-See our expert buying guides

-Best air beds
+The best air beds

-2. Coleman Maxi Comfort Bed – best double air bed for couples
+The best double air bed for couples

 Prefer a softer or firmer mattress to your partner?
 This air mattress may be for you, because of its dual chambers.
 Using the dual-controls you can inflate or deflate your own side of the bed to suit your needs.
 This means no more compromising on comfort – or rolling into the middle of the bed and waking each other up.
 Made from strong PVC this air mattress is robust and virtually puncture resistant.

-It also features an airtight double lock valve system which locks in air two ways.
+It also features an airtight double lock valve system that locks in air two ways.
 This means it is almost leak-proof.
 You will need a separate pump to inflate it but Coleman offer a good range depending on your usage.
-Choose from battery powered, rechargeable, mains operated or one you can connect to your car cigarette lighter socket.
+Choose from battery-powered, rechargeable, mains operated or one you can connect to your car cigarette lighter socket.
 That will also come in handy for pumping up beach toys and other inflatables if you take it camping.

 This is an extremely comfortable air bed for two and the velvety finish means you can lie straight on it – no sheets required.

-3. Junior Deluxe Readybed – best air bed for kid’s sleepovers
+The best air bed for children

-This all-in-one sleep solution fills a gap in the market.
-It’s an inflatable bed but with an integrated sleeping bag.
-Keep this stashed away in the attic or under the bed, ready for kids’ sleepovers or staying with relatives.
-It’s the perfect air mattress for introducing your little one to family camping trips, with bedding one less thing to pack!
+If you are buying an air bed for a child – perhaps for sleepovers or occasional staycation use – then this one is your best bet.
+It’ll allow you to sleep peacefully thanks to its inflatable guard rails that will ensure your little one won’t roll out of bed.
+It’s also award-winning – and for good reason.
+It won’t squeak and wake them up when they roll over, plus it’s designed to be lower to the ground for added safety.
+There’s also the added sheet-tuck feature that lets you tuck their bedsheets into the inner air mattress, to keep them cocooned and cosy all night long.

+A small yet powerful pump comes included and will get this bed inflated in 30 seconds.
+Also included comes a carry bag and a repair kit.
+Did we mention that this air bed is phthalates, BPA and lead-free?
+It also looks the part, too, with a white finish that shouldn’t stick out like an eyesore in their bedroom.
+Inflated, this air bed measures L152cm x W94cm x D23cm.

-5. Dreamboat 12cm, XL – best air bed for camping
+The best air bed for camping

 Start saving now as this is one of the most advanced self-inflating mats we could find.
-It is super light, weighing only 3kg and is extremely supportive and comfortable, thanks to it’s 12cm depth.
-It is also very generous for a single air mattress with a 77cm width.
-Made from ultra-touch stretch polyester these mats are built to last.
+It is super light, weighing only 3kg, and is extremely supportive and comfortable thanks to its 12cm depth.
+Made from ultra-touch stretch polyester, these mats are built to last.
 They are also slip-resistant, guaranteeing a secure night’s sleep on uneven ground.
 To inflate the mat, you simply open the two flat valves at one end and roll out the mat, then sit back and watch.
-The foam will expand and self inflated within two to five minutes depending on how long it had been rolled up.
-We’d suggest you always allow longer for first time use.
+The foam will expand within two to five minutes, depending on how long it had been rolled up.

 Another plus side is the fast-fit bags they come in.
 Forget about having to wrestle with your air mattress to squeeze it back into a drawstring bag.
 The Outwell bags have a simple split down one side so you can open it up wide, pop in the rolled-up mat then wrap the bag around to fit.
 We were really impressed with this, and thought it would come in useful if we were trying to pack up a tent in the rain.

-Overall this is a very impressive self inflating mat and definitely worth the investment if you’re a keen camper.
-It’s deep profile with ergonomic shaping is second to none.
+Overall this is a very impressive self-inflating mat and definitely worth the investment if you’re a keen camper.
+Its deep profile with ergonomic shaping is second to none.
 Indeed, once you’ve spent a night on it you may not want to try anything else.
 Just don’t let your fellow campers know how comfortable it is!

-Buy it now: Ez bed, Durable Inflatable Automatic Air Mattress on Folding Frame, £159, Amazon

-7. Bestway Dreamair Premium Airbed – best air bed for everyday use
+The best air bed for everyday use

-With integrated pump, this luxurious air mattress inflates in only 200 seconds – it’s quite a spectacle to watch!
+With an integrated pump, this luxurious air mattress inflates in only 200 seconds – it’s quite a spectacle to watch!
 The pump is mains-operated so you just need to be within easy reach of a power socket.
 It also has a deflation option making it super easy and quick to pack away in a drawstring bag.
-And if you want to take it camping there is a separate valve which you can hook a battery operated pump into.
+And if you want to take it camping there is a separate valve which you can hook a battery-operated pump into.

 Once inflated, this air mattress is huge, standing almost half a metre off the ground.
 If you top this with a 13.5 goose down duvet and fluffy pillows it will look and feel like a proper single bed.
 The sleeping surface is velvety soft and the unique rib design is there to prevent roll offs.
-Sewn onto the side of the mattress is a mesh storage pocket; we found this useful for storing our bedtime read, eye mask and smart phone.
+Sewn onto the side of the mattress is a mesh storage pocket; we found this useful for storing our bedtime read, eye mask and smartphone.

 How much do I need to spend on an air bed?